6 Sunday School Lessons Based on Dr. Seuss Books

 Book It

 Have kids make books about helping a friend “try” Jesus.
 Allow kids to work in groups; some will be better at writing words while others would rather illustrate.
 The books should be in a rhyming style, with lines such as, “I’ll love Jesus here or there; I’ll love Jesus everywhere!”
-Have groups read their books.
-Make enough photocopies of each book so that each child has a copy of all the books to take home.
+Have groups read their books to one another.

 Dr. Seuss Lesson 2: Patience Is Better